xeekworx/autoversion/README.md

 **Autoversion is a command-line tool written in Python that looks for preprocessor definitions in a C/C++ header file and modifies the value to increment version values.**

+Note: Python 2.7+ is needs to be installed on the system that uses this utility.

 HOW IT WORKS
 ------------